 Asian Crockpot Lettuce Wraps

-What to Fall For: Taylor Kiser of Food Faith Fitness shares this slow cooker recipe that's almost too good to be true – healthy, low carb, quick, easy, and flavorful!
-Taylor describes these Asian chicken lettuce wraps as "tender, juicy chicken with pops of spicy sriracha and this peanut butter (or almond!) creaminess that just won’t quit."
+What to Fall For: Food Faith Fitness shares this slow cooker recipe that's almost too good to be true—healthy, low carb, quick, easy, and flavorful!
+Kiser describes these Asian chicken lettuce wraps as "tender, juicy chicken with pops of spicy sriracha and this peanut butter (or almond!) creaminess that just won’t quit."
 The veggie-packed dish also features cauliflower, bell peppers, water chestnuts, and fresh ginger.

 Crockpot Three Cheese Mashed Potatoes